All posts

 Who has no margin for error?

 Lapse rates are high across the board.
 Portfolio developers let 95% of expiring uncommenced permissions lapse.
 Small portfolios: 91%.
 One-site developers: 83%.
 The spread is narrow — the story is not that one group lapses more, but that lapsing is the norm regardless of developer size.
 Portfolio developers can afford it because they hold options elsewhere.
+Part 5 shows the same size gradient in the commencement rates of those who don't walk away.
+Part 6 shows where they direct those options when they do.

 The difference is what lapsing costs you.
 A portfolio developer who lets one of five permissions expire loses 20% of their pipeline.
 A one-site developer who loses their single permission loses everything.
 No other sites, no other revenue, no portfolio to absorb the hit.